amir734jj/LocalDate/README.md

 # LocalDate

 Date only library, similar to C# native `DateTime` but only `Date` with no time.
-This library uses [Julian Day number](https://en.wikipedia.org/wiki/Julian_day) for date calulcations.
-This library is intented to be simple to use solution to lack of Date only type in  C#.
+This library uses [Julian Day number](https://en.wikipedia.org/wiki/Julian_day) for date calculations.
+This library is intended to be simple to use solution to lack of Date only type in  C#.

+One of the reasons I wrote this library is because there is really one major Date only library out there and that is NodaTime's library `LocalDate` type but I found it very difficult to use for basic Date representations.
+I am aware of the similarity of this library with NodaTime's `LocalDate` type.
+But this library is very basic compared to capabilities of NodaTime.

 ## Exmaples:
 ```csharp